cloud-gov/uaa-extras/README.md

 Remember the client-secret, you'll need it in step four.

+If you are doing this within an already existing cloudfoundry deployment, you might want to create the user by editing your cf deployment with an opsfile like https://github.com/18F/cg-deploy-cf/blob/master/bosh/opsfiles/clients.yml

 #### Step Three: Create redis service instance

 Either create a locally running version of Redis, or create a service instance in Cloud Foundry if the app will be deployed there.